Photo by: Joey Kotfica

 Population is a measurement of the number of residents that live in a given geographical area, be it a neighborhood, city, county or region.

 Jobs refers to the number of employees in a given area by place of work.
-These estimates do not include people who are self-employed or private household employees.
+These estimates do not include people who are self-employed or private employees of individual households.

 Housing permits represent the number of new housing units (both single- and multifamily) a local jurisdiction has approved for construction during a given year.